aridiosilva/TDD/README.md

 ## TDD Code Kata

 How to Level Up Your Test-Driven Development expertise?
+A kata is a small programming task that you build a solution to, or sometimes multiple solutions.
+The point is to develop programming skill through familiarity with programming patterns.
+The question is, are code katas useful for testers?

 ### What is Kata?